Introduction to Programming Systems

 - Simple programs in C, processing of command line parameters.
 Standard I/O.

-- Iterative calculations, analyse, design of the 2nd project.
+- Analyze, design of the 2nd project.
 Illustration of documentation.

 - Standard libraries.
-Simple programs in C language.
+Simple programs in C language developed with Dev-C++tool.

 - Schildt, H.: Teach Yourself C, McGraw-Hill Companies, 2001